hadyannabil/mlops-kalimantan-hotspot-forecasting/README.md

 # Kalimantan Hotspot Forecasting

-An end-to-end MLOps project for forecasting daily hotspot activity across regencies and cities in Indonesian Kalimantan using NASA FIRMS data.
+An MLOps project for forecasting daily hotspot activity across regencies and cities in Indonesian Kalimantan using NASA FIRMS data.

 ## Project Overview